fareezmurad/Notes/JavaScript/Arrays.md

 In JavaScript, we use the spread operator (`...`) to expand an iterable (like an array or string) into multiple elements.
 We can use the spread operator in various situations, such as:

+### 1. Combining arrays:

-1. Combining arrays:<br> We can combine two or more arrays into a new array using the spread operator.
+We can combine two or more arrays into a new array using the spread operator.

 ```js
 const first1 = [1, 2, 3];